PeterWaher/IoTGateway/README.md

 Contracts Client, to ensure digital identities and smart contracts can be properly validated after new keys have been generated.

-* Riccardo Brama, who has spent innumerable hours reviewing, questioning and perfecting every aspect of the harmonized communiaction interfaces for IoT.
+* Riccardo Brama, who has spent innumerable hours reviewing, questioning, contriuting and and perfecting every aspect of the harmonized communiaction interfaces for IoT.

 Mastering Internet of Things